kbielski/chopen-workshop-git/README.md

 chopen-workshop-git
 ===================

-Git workshop for ch/open 2013
+Git workshop for ch/open 2013.

+All labs and materials will be published in dedicated [GitHub repository](https://github.com/ctpconsulting/chopen-workshop-git).

 Setup
 ===================